huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 ## Session Resumption and 0-RTT

-A client MAY take advantage of the session resumption mechanisms supported by QUIC transport {{!RFC9000}} and QUIC TLS {{!RFC9001}}.
-Clients SHOULD consider potential privacy issues associated with session resumption before deciding to use this mechanism.
+A client MAY take advantage of the session resumption and 0-RTT mechanisms supported by QUIC transport {{!RFC9000}} and QUIC TLS {{!RFC9001}}, if the server supports them.
+Clients SHOULD consider
+potential privacy issues associated with session resumption before deciding to use this mechanism.
 These privacy issues are detailed in {{privacy-issues-with-0-rtt-data}}
 and {{privacy-issues-with-session-resumption}},